-Because the Lincoln Collection contains so many objects (our digital database has more then 20,000 records and is growing every day) we realize it can be frustrating to try and relocate an object you find interesting.
+Because the Lincoln Collection contains so many objects (our digital database has more than 25,000 records and is growing every day) we realize it can be frustrating to relocate an object you find interesting.
 Signing up for an account will allow you to create and save lists of Collection objects, called "My Collections," that are just like favorite lists.
 These personalized lists are a convenient way to avoid the frustration of trying to relocate a record and to have quick access to Lincoln Collection objects you want to see repeatedly, or share with others.

 Building your own "collections"